 Technology companies have made trust and safety a priority for many years, with dedicated professionals taking on the most difficult areas of the internet to reduce and prevent harm on and offline.
 Each company is guided by its own values, product aims, digital tools, and human-led processes to make tough decisions about how to enable a broad range of human expression and conduct, while working to identify and prevent harmful content or conduct.

 The people who work in trust and safety help to promote a safer and more trustworthy internet.
-The Digital Trust & Safety Partnership is a first step to developing the best practices and assessments that will be crucial to maturing and organizing the trust and safety field.
+The Digital Trust & Safety Partnership is a first step to developing the best practices and assessments that are crucial to maturing and organizing the trust and safety field.

 There are important discussions occurring in homes, schools, and businesses around the world and at all different levels of government on what digital trust and safety should look like.
-We started this initiative to take on this issue with transparency and to develop a best practices framework that helps companies to reduce harms associated with online content and conduct.
+Our partnership takes on this issue with transparency, through a best practices framework that helps companies to reduce harms associated with online content and conduct, backed up by rigorous internal and third-party assessment.